denten-books/plain-text/4-format.md

 interface in accordance with the invention permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].

+In the language of literary theory a metaphor is said to be "motivated"

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
 More than a parchment packet to be unwrapped and discarded after purchase, the vessels of computation resemble little factories